LSSTDESC/desc-howto-python-package/docs/index.md

 # Building and maintaining a python package for DESC

+### Purpose

+The information below will help you create a package for Python source code in the DESC GitHub repository which:

+1. can be built using standard tools
+2. handles versioning sensibly
+3. can accommodate automated code checking, testing, and release creation
+4. is pip-installable

 ### Creating a python package

 Start of by going to the DESC GitHub [repository creation